S4mm4ael/S4mm4ael/README.md

 # Siamion Krapivin

 Hi, i'm a frontend developer 👾.
-Currently working on AndersenLab Laboratory.
-Also a mentor at the Rolling Scopes School.<br> You can see some of my old pet projects below.
+Currently working on AndersenLab.
+Mentor at the Rolling Scopes School too.<br> You can see some of my old pet projects below.
 I hope, that i'll have more time to create something more relevant for my current skill set 😅.

 ## Recent projects